Wealthsimple Review: How You Can Start Investing in a Balanced Portfolio

 - Personal taxable account

 It’s also possible to open joint accounts.
 You can even open a corporate account and take advantage of lower corporate income tax rates.
 Plus, if you transfer an account from another broker, Wealthsimple will pay the transfer fees.

 In any Wealthsimple review, people want to know the fees associated with the account.
 What is Wealthsimple fee structure?
 It’s very straightforward.
 For MapleMoney readers, Wealthsimple will manage the first $10,000 in your account for free for the first year.

 From there, up until you reach $100,000 in your account, your fee is 0.5% of your account value annually.
 Once you reach $100,000, your fee drops to 0.4% annually.
 This is a fraction of actively managed funds.
 Some actively managed accounts can charge 2% annually or more.
 You do need to be aware that there is a 20 basis point fee on currency conversions.
 If you need to buy or sell in U.S. dollars, that conversion will be charged.
 Additionally, expense ratios charged by ETFs aren’t included in the fee, so that will be extra.
 However, Wealthsimple makes an effort to use low-cost ETFs so that your fees are kept under control.
 Even with these fees, you are still likely to come out ahead.

-And rememebr, you can get free management on your first $10,000 when you sign up through the partnership with MapleMoney.
+And remember, you can get free management on your first $10,000 when you sign up through the partnership with MapleMoney.
 As my reader, you get access to this special deal, which can save you a lot of money to get started.
 Sign up from this page to take advantage of this opportunity.

 Finally, you do have to be aware of the taxes associated with paying the fees.
 Just like you’re charged GST on your regular purchases, you are required to pay taxes on the fees you pay with Wealthsimple.